Artist in Residence

 Our focus with our Artist in Residence scheme is to create opportunities for young professional musicians to work alongside, inspire and enhance our students’ musical experiences.
 This not only helps to bring fresh perspectives and musical insights that develop their own skills, but also offers an insight into what life at a Conservatoire and a career in music might look like.

 Sam studied at the Royal College of Music Junior Department (RCMJD) for 8 years and became principal trombone of the National Youth Orchestra in 2016.
 He has competed in the BBC’s Young Musician of The Year Competition and was awarded a place at the LSO Brass Academy.
 In 2016, he became the first conducting student at RCMJD and made his debut working with Mark Anthony Turnage.
 In the years that followed, he gained a First-Class Honours Degree and the Concert Award for Outstanding Performance for his classical undergraduate studies at GSMD.
+His MMus post graduate studies led to a Masters in Jazz arranging and composition.

-Sam’s practice is based on the exploration of possibilities using a variety of approaches.
-Quality is an abstraction, for a creative endeavor to be successful, we must see all the way around it and understand what is possible.
+Within his residency at our school, Sam’s practice is based on the exploration of possibilities using a variety of approaches.
+Quality is an abstraction, for a creative endeavour to be successful, we must see all the way around it and understand what is possible.
 There also needs to be an awareness of balance, inconsistency, variation, and deliberate change.
 For this to be ignited, there needs to be a starting point, based on what the students see as possible.

 Our students had the opportunity to “go beyond” and “step away” from the traditional exam curriculum in order to engage and connect as both composers and as performers in a more holistic way.

-As composers we are required to actively think about the impact of sound and the language of music for our intended result.
+As composers, we are required to actively think about the impact of sound and the language of music for our intended result.
 Exploration is key to this and allowing a student to control their own parameters allows for a less guarded approach.
 To this end, the repeating theme throughout the workshops and 1:1 lessons was always on our students being the “experts of their own instruments”; communicating to themselves as performers, before considering their audience.
 Considering how to balance simplicity with complexity; removing the notion that there is always a right or wrong answer.

 Starting with a few notes that ensured clarity of intention, students were encouraged to be comfortable with selecting only four pitches but playing sixteen in total to encourage the development and exploration of phrase lengths, silence and rhythm before moving on to include tone production and discussion about the start, middle and end point of a sound in conjunction with expanding range, textural and dynamic nuances.

 Once the framework of the compositions was established, Sam’s work became more nuanced.
-Discussion centered around how to create the idea of harmony when only writing a melodic line; how to phrase for impact; understanding what ebb and flow means and allowing things to change and considering which parameters we have the least control over.
+Discussion centred around how to create the idea of harmony when only writing a melodic line; how to phrase for impact; understanding what ebb and flow means and allowing things to change and considering which parameters we have the least control over.

 In the final stages leading up to the performances, Sam discussed how to consider taking things out of student’s comfortable range; why flipping the intervals can create unity; what the purpose of dynamics are and why ensuring that performing each note is intentional and fully expressed.